chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 Overall, ARM computers are going to be the future.
 If there's such a positive outlook for ARM, why is it up for sale.
 Curse the market and pandemic!
 ARM is wholly owned by a Japanese holding company called SoftBank.
 In 2019, Softbank [lost hell lot of money](https://www.cnbc.com/2020/05/18/softbank-ceo-calls-wework-investment-foolish-valuation-falls-to-2point9-billion.html) on IPO of another of its holding called WeWork.
 2020 didn't help either with a pandemic.
 So, SoftBank is selling off ARM to cover its losses.
 What an unfortunate situation!

+## Why Nvidia's ARM Acquisition Will be A Disaster

+Summarizing the above discussion, a few things are quite clear:

+* AI requires huge amount of computational power provided by GPUs
+* Nvidia is a monopoly in AI computing
+* ARM is the future of computing

+Putting all these pieces together, it's no wonder that Nvidia wants to acquire ARM.
+If Nvidia acquires ARM, there'll be a complete consolidation of computing market and no appreciable competition.
+GPU market is already suffering due to the monopoly of Nvidia.
+Nvidia's propietarary software is at odds with rest of the open source ecosystem of AI.

+Previous acquisitions of open companies by not-so-open companies did not go well.
+Sun Microsystems developed many innovative technologies like Java, MySQL, ZFS and NFS.
+Sun was also an active contributor to Open Source.
+In 2010, it was acquired by it's competitor Oracle.
+Oracle essentially killed off Sun and its products after the acquisition.

+Nvidia has a lot of reasons to kill off ARM after the acquisition.
+Most of the customers of ARM's designs are competitors of Nvidia.
+Given the Nvidia's interests and anti-market nature, Oracle-Sun disaster is likely to repeat itself with Nvidia-ARM acquisition.
+Computing world will suffer from the absence of a reliable architecture.
+ARM's cofounders, Tudor Brown and Hermann Hauser, voiced [these](https://www.bbc.com/news/technology-53678506) [concerns](https://www.bbc.com/news/technology-53637463) publicly to BBC.

+In a [letter to Financial Times](https://www.ft.com/content/4970848d-7821-45dc-b8cb-211036be5d30), Hermann Hauser put forwards the idea that acquisition will hit technological sovereignty of UK and Europe.
+ARM is a British company employing about 2,500 employees in Cambridge, UK.
+ARM's acquisition by an American company will inevitably lead to job losses in UK.
+ARM is one of the last great European technology  companies and its owning by a US company will be a disaster for UK's sovergnity.

+## Why will this acquisition cause AI Winter

+Putting both of these in Nvidia's hands will essentially kill off the whole ecosystem.

+Eventually monopolies stop performing and start seeking rent on the market.
+This happened with Microsoft in 2000s as it consolidated PC market.
+It resisted and active contributed to the detriment of innovations in web browsers, operating systems and lot more.
+It required a big punch in the face with Linux and cloud servers for it to start innovating again.